Home Based Education FAQ

 In Saskatchewan, children are required to attend school from age 7 up until age 16.
 During these years, if you choose to homeschool, you have to register your children in a home based education program through your school division.
 You can contact your school division for information or they may have info on their website.
 For example, you can learn more about the Prairie Valley School Division's Home Based Education program at: http://www.pvsd.ca/.

 I would also encourage you to visit the Home School Legal Defense Association of Canada or Home School Legal Defense Association USA as they have a wide variety of resources and the correct legal requirements and forms for every province/state.
 Some states may not require any registration, others may have specific requirements.
-They are also available to call if you have any questions regarding homeschooling, paperwork, legal requirements, etc. If you choose to get a HSLDA membership, let them know that Amy Sanderson (#5007148) referred you and you will receive a $25 rebate on your membership (mailed to you after your membership is processed).
+They are also available to call if you have any questions regarding homeschooling, paperwork, legal requirements, etc. This can be helpful especially for your first year starting out but there are also many local homeschool organization that can help as well and be more cost effective.

 In Saskatchewan, another excellent resource is Saskatchewan Home Based Educators.
 Membership is $35 for the school year per family.
 They will help answer your home education questions, give tips on filling out forms, and more.
 They also host a convention each year with a wide variety of resources.
 Check out their page on How to Get Started at: http://www.shbe.info/Help/gettingstarted.html.